 For instance, I worked on a new draft of a horror screenplay, implementing notes/changes from the filmmakers of Predestination, Daybreakers and Jigsaw (a sequel in the Saw franchise).

 Recently, I was co-writing a World War 2 drama, which involved implementing notes and advice from the screenwriter of Black Hawk Down, Only the Brave and Transformers 5.

 As well, I co-wrote a first draft of an action-thriller script, and then tweaked/perfected it with guidance from one of the producers of Oliver Stone's Academy Award-winning movies Platoon, Born on the Fourth of July, JFK and many more.

 Previously, I've also developed a feature film pitch and treatment based on a best-selling author's book, incorporating suggestions on behalf of the film's producer - who produced the Oscar-winning films The Madness of King George and Henry V, and Confessions of a Dangerous Mind directed by George Clooney.

-Plus, I developed and co-wrote a script with a storyboard artist-turned-director whose impressive credits include the animated hit movies Ice Age: Collision Course, The Peanuts Movie, Rio 2, The Book of Life, the Oscar-nominated Ferdinand, and the upcoming Wish Dragon.
+Plus, I developed and co-wrote a script with a storyboard artist-turned-director whose impressive credits include the animated hit movies Ice Age: Collision Course, The Peanuts Movie, Rio 2, The Book of Life, the Oscar-nominated Ferdinand, and Wish Dragon.

 Other projects in the pipeline -- I have multiple movies in production and post-production, with several expected to wrap in the months ahead, including: a feature-length thriller movie with a diverse cast of film and TV stars, filmed on location in the Carolinas; and an animation / family movie that was co-written with the film's director - it's trailer was recently released and received international acclaim from the public and top publications like Empire and Animation Magazine!